-It seems like that Nikon put everything they’ve got in D850.
+It seems like Nikon put everything they’ve got in D850.
 It can be the reason behind the image quality of this camera better than other models.
 You can capture images in three formats; RAW, JPEG, and TIFF.
 Images produced are of high quality and vibrant.

 Images quality can further be enhanced using the two newly introduced white balance settings.
 Instead of using custom white balance settings, you can use these two auto WB modes to adjust coolness or warmness.

 The D850 gives an impressive shooting speed of 7FPS.
-This shooting speed can be sidestepped up to two points to 9FPS using MB-D18 battery grip and larger battery, i.e., of D5.
+This shooting speed can be sidestepped up to two points to 9FPS using MB-D18 battery grip and larger battery, i.e., D5.
 Extra 2FPS can level-up speed, sports, and wildlife photography.

 The frame coverage is 30% wider than the predecessor.
 It makes images sharper and can keep autofocus points on the moving subjects in the continuous shooting.
 For this autofocus system, the viewfinder is displayed on the LCD screen.

 Focus shift is a new feature that captures the series of images in the same scenery but with different focus settings.
-Users can customize the number of images, the distance for focus, and delay of time between every shot.
+Users can customize the number of images, the distance for focus, and the delay of time between every shot.

 One drawback of this feature is that the camera can’t compile the resultant images, and you have to do it manually using some third-party software.
 All the images captured with the focus shift are stored in a separate folder.

 SnapeBridge and Connectivity